 The Trifecta for Productivity: Control over Space, Time, and Information

+Looks can be very deceiving.
 Getting organized and increasing productivity is about much more than a pretty space and a busy schedule.
-A space can look organized from the exterior, yet important information, paperwork, and materials can be very hard to find.
-A professional can look – and feel – very busy, yet his or her activities may not be producing real results or measurable progress.
-Looks can be very deceiving.
+A space can look organized from the exterior, yet important paperwork and materials can be very hard to find.
+A professional can look and feel very busy, yet his or her activities may not be producing real results.

-My philosophy regarding true organization & productivity is that control over space, time, and information must exist.
+My philosophy regarding organization & productivity is that control over space, time, and information must exist.
 I call it the Trifecta for Productivity.
 An organized space must function for all who work within the environment, and must accommodate for the ebb and flow of daily life.
-A productive company must have documented systems, policies, and procedures that guide each team member’s decisions, actions, priorities and goals.
-An individual’s calendar must be well-managed, proactively filled, and intentionally aligned with one’s goals and vision.
+A productive company must have documented systems, policies, and procedures that guide each team member’s decisions, actions, and priorities.
+An individual’s calendar must be well-managed, proactively filled, and intentionally aligned with one’s goals.

 To create a productive and organized environment, I often address the physical space first; but my work does not end there.
 When all three pillars of productivity (space, time, information) are assessed and improved upon, significant and lasting change and growth occurs.

 Organization is a value, a lifestyle, a decision and a commitment.
 When adopted by a business, its leaders & team members, it can can become a game-changer in determining whether the business will simply survive or truly thrive.